Nuclearistt/TEKLauncher/README.md

 ## Key features

++ Uses [ARK Shellcode](https://github.com/Nuclearistt/ARKShellcode) to disable ownership checks in the game and modify its other behaviour if necessary
 + Built-in Steam CM client implementation to get certain data from Steam servers directly via anonymous account
-+ Steam CDN client and downloader/validator built upon it which allows downloading, updating, validating and possibly even downgrading files for any Steam depot as long as its depot key is provided
++ Steam CDN client and downloader/validator built upon it which allows downloading, updating and validating files for any Steam depot as long as its depot key is provided
-+ Wrapper upon steamclient64.dll which allows using Steam matchmaking and servers interfaces without initializing the entire Steam API as a game
++ Wrapper upon steamclient64.dll which allows using Steam matchmaking/servers interfaces without initializing the entire Steam API on behalf of a game
-+ Can make use of [TEK Injector](https://github.com/Nuclearistt/TEKInjector) to make the game ignore Steam's ownership checks and use the mods downloaded by the launcher

 ## Localizations